chrisbarrett/free-monads-talk/Readme.md

 Free Monads Talk
 ================

 See [FreeMonads.lhs](FreeMonads.lhs) for the presentation materials.
+There's also an HTML version [here](FreeMonads.html), which is easier to read online.

 Abstract
 ---